Languages and Cultures

 6. The social and linguistic factors are against Aramaic as the original language of the Christian writings.
 The social and cultural factors are against it; the linguistic and literary factors are against it.
 It just does not make sense, no matter how much you make fun of the variations in the Greek manuscripts.

 Sarcasm: Before he gave up the simplistic focus on language and literacy in regard to the biblical texts, the author made fun of the world's scholars because they believed the New Testament texts were originally written in Greek, except maybe Matthew.
 The author has now rejected the previous strident position and is revising the book to discuss the theory, not to prove it true.
+He has now moved away from traditional perspectives on the Bible totally.

 But in late 2010, Raphael Lataster contacted me to tell me he had disclaimed the earlier argumentative mindset behind the ethnocentric literalist concept of God's word in writing.
 Lataster indicated he had grown beyond the limitations of his rationalist, literacist concept of the scriptures and expressed a resepctful appreciation of the dynamic and rich character of the texts in their cultural and historical context.
 (See his rather far-reaching about-face in his new eBook.)